-To prevent abuse of the app/site, Bumble uses automated decisions to block accounts as part of its anti-spam procedures.
-In order to do this, our systems check accounts and messages for content that indicates breaches of our Terms and Conditions of Use.
+To prevent abuse of the app/site, Bumble uses automated decisions and moderators to block accounts as part of its moderation procedures.
+In order to do this, we check accounts and messages for content that indicates breaches of our Terms and Conditions of Use.
 This is done through a combination of automated systems and our team of moderators.
 If an account or message meets certain criteria that demonstrate that the Terms and Conditions of Use are likely to have been breached, the relevant account will automatically be blocked.
-All users of accounts that have been blocked will be notified that their account has been blocked and affected users can contact Bumble to contest the decision.
+All users of accounts that have been blocked will be notified that their account has been blocked and affected users can contact Bumble to contest the decision..

 If you decide to purchase any of our premium services, we will process your payment information and retain this securely for the prevention of fraud and for audit/tax purposes.